unahouExosite/docs/portals/README.md

 ##### Permissions

-* Anyone can use this endpoint to get a file content.
+* Anyone can use this endpoint to get file content.

 ##### Request